Opinion | Trump’s speech was nasty, brutish and interminable

 In fact, Trump was caught by surprise, dithered for irreplaceable weeks, never produced a national strategy, accepted essential measures reluctantly, then actively undermined those measures in sympathy with gun-wielding militia groups, all of which helped to cause a resurgence in infections.
 The best laugh line from Trump’s convention speech was this: “To save as many lives as possible we are focusing on the science, the facts and the data.”
 Somewhere there are government warehouses filled with hydroxychloroquine that stand in mute refutation.

 Trump’s malpractice on matters of racial and social division were damaging in a different way.
-We are accustomed to being a country where acts of injustice result in principled, non-violent protest and positive social change.
+We are accustomed to being a country where acts of injustice result in principled, nonviolent protest and positive social change.
 But these important moments of national reflection are now routinely exploited by groups that dream of dramatic, righteous violence.
 Some are anarchists and looters.
 Most are armed militias, which feel legitimized and empowered by a sitting U.S. president.

 Trump’s convention speech came in the immediate aftermath of deadly violence against protesters in Wisconsin.
 It was an easy opportunity to distance the Republican Party from militia violence and white supremacy in any form.
 But Trump did nothing of the sort.
 Instead, he deepened social conflicts for his perceived political benefit.